-

-Sheng Puer harvest of 2024, presented in its original, loose-leaf maocha form.
-The name "Nanben Laozhai Dashu" (南本老寨大树, Nán běn lǎo zhài dà shù) indicates its origin - the old village of Nanben and the raw material from large tea trees.
+Sheng pu'er The 2024 harvest, presented in its original, loose-leaf maocha form.
+The name "Nanben Laozhai Dashu" (南本老寨大树, Nán běn lǎo zhài dà shù) refers to its origins—the ancient village of Nanben and the tea leaves from large tea trees.
 The creator of this batch of tea is listed as Master Hei Ke (黑克, Hēi kè).

-Nanben Laozhai is a village located in the famous tea region of Mengku (勐库, Měng kù), Lincang (临沧, Lín cāng) Prefecture, Yunnan Province.
-Mengku is famous for producing high-quality sheng pu-erh teas from old trees.
-These teas often have a strong character, a bright aroma, and a distinct sweet aftertaste (huigan).
+Nanben Laozhai is a village located in the renowned Mengku (勐库, Měng kù) tea region of Lincang (临沧, Lín cāng) Prefecture, Yunnan Province.
+Mengku is renowned for producing high-quality sheng pu-erh teas from mature trees.
+These teas are often distinguished by their strong character, vibrant aroma, and pronounced sweet aftertaste (huigan).

-The word "Dashu" (大树, Dà shù) means "Big Trees", which emphasizes that the raw material for this tea was collected not from young plantation bushes, but from mature, rooted trees.
-Such raw materials are valued much higher, as they have a greater depth of taste, complexity, better ability to transform during aging and a pronounced "Tea Qi" (a sense of tea energy).
+The word "Dashu" (大树, Dà shù) means "Big Trees," emphasizing that the tea was harvested not from young plantation bushes, but from mature, established trees.
+Such tea is prized for its greater depth of flavor, complexity, greater ability to transform during aging, and a pronounced "Tea Qi" (the sense of tea's energy).

-The inclusion of the name of the master Hei Ke, responsible for processing this batch of tea, adds individuality to the product and indicates a potentially artisanal, small-scale approach to production, as opposed to mass-produced factory tea.
+The inclusion of the name of Master Hei Ke, responsible for processing this batch of tea, adds individuality to the product and indicates a potentially artisanal, small-scale approach to production, as opposed to mass-produced factory tea.

-This tea is maocha, which is loose, sun-dried sheng pu'er that has not yet been pressed into cakes, bricks, or other forms.
-This is the earliest stage of pu'er's readiness.
+This tea is maocha—loose, sun-dried sheng pu'er that has not yet been pressed into cakes, bricks, or other forms.
+This is the earliest stage of pu'er preparation.

-Since the harvest was in 2024, at this moment (April 2025) this is a very young Sheng Puer, about a year old.
-The characteristic features of such tea are:
+Since the harvest was in 2024, this is currently (April 2025) a very young Sheng Pu'er, about a year old.
+Characteristics of this tea:

 - Brightness and freshness: Young sheng has a very lively, bright aroma and taste.

-- Bitterness/Astringency: Fresh sheng from strong Dashu raw materials from Mengku exhibits bitterness and astringency in the first steepings.
+- Bitterness/Astringency: Fresh sheng made from strong Dashu material from Mengku exhibits bitterness and astringency in the first steepings.

 - Sweetness (Huigan): The key feature of a quality sheng is a quick return of sweetness and a refreshing aftertaste after the initial bitterness.

-- Aging Potential: Sheng Pu'er is made to age.
-As the years go by, the bitterness and astringency will soften, and the flavor will become deeper and more complex.
+- Aging Potential: Sheng pu-erh is designed for aging.
+With age, the bitterness and astringency will soften, and the flavor will become deeper and more complex.

 Taste and aroma

-- Aroma: Intense, vibrant, with floral (orchid, wild flowers), fruity (apricot, peach) and honey notes.
-Light herbaceousness.
+- Aroma: Intense, vibrant, with floral (orchid, wildflower), fruity (apricot, peach), and honey notes.
+Slightly herbaceous.

 - Taste: Dynamic.
-Expressed bitterness and astringency at the beginning, which quickly gives way to intense sweetness (huigan).
+Pronounced bitterness and astringency at the beginning, which quickly gives way to intense sweetness (huigan).
 The texture of the infusion is dense, slightly oily.
-There are notes of stone fruits, honey, meadow flowers.
+Notes of stone fruit, honey, and meadow flowers are present.

-- Cha Qi: Tea from the big trees of Mengku often has a strong "Tea Qi" which is felt as alertness, clarity of mind, and warmth.
+- Cha Qi: Tea from large trees in Mengku often has a strong "Tea Qi" felt as alertness, clarity of mind, and warmth.

 Format: loose sheng (maocha)